Public consultation on the draft Local Plan is now open. It runs until 5pm on Friday 30 January 2026.

 Recent stage: Draft Local Plan – Winter 2025

-The draft Local Plan and supporting documents has been scrutinised by local councillors – starting with Cambridge City Council’s Performance, Assets and Strategy Overview and Scrutiny Committee on Tuesday 4 November; then the South Cambridgeshire District Council Scrutiny and Overview Committee on Thursday 6 November.
+The draft Local Plan and supporting documents were scrutinised by local councillors – starting with Cambridge City Council’s Performance, Assets and Strategy Overview and Scrutiny Committee on Tuesday 4 November 2025; then the South Cambridgeshire District Council Scrutiny and Overview Committee on Thursday 6 November 2025.

 What happens next